All Episodes

 Is this what you thought you were getting when you voted for this guy?

-Mountains of debt, assaults on liberty, assaults on capitalism and the free market private sector.
+Mountains of debt, assaults on liberty, assaults on capitalism and the free market private sector?

 Is this really what you signed up for?

-Gasoline higher now than at any time in the last ten years?
+All of these jobless people, gasoline higher now than at any time in the last 10 years, oil price skyrocketing up again.

 Does Dick Durbin actually represent your views?

-What's it gonna take?
+What's it going to take?

-Gasoline five bucks a gallon, inflation at 15%.
+Gasoline, five bucks a gallon, inflation at 15%?

 Now, one thing here about the military trials, and let's just get this out there and have it stated as fact.

-This decision to try the 9-11 terrorists, and let me let me make a prediction.
+This decision to try the 9-11 terrorists.

-Isn't that gonna be a peep?
+Isn't that going to be a peep?

-Radical leftists get all out of whack.
+You might have some, just for show, radical leftists get all out of whack.

-That was just that was just posturing propaganda.
+That was just posturing propaganda.

-The vast majority of them don't care where the terrorists in Getmo are getting civilian trials or not, you have some ideologues and lawyers who would have loved for the trial to take place in an American courtroom in New York City.
+You have some ideologues and lawyers who would have loved for the trial to take place in an American courtroom in New York City.

-But in terms of the mass of leftist voters, it's it's like folks, it's like Abu Ghrab, you know the there's a there's a story of some genuine atrocities American soldiers have committed in Afghanistan.
+But in terms of the mass of leftist voters, it's like, folks, it's like Abu Grab.

 Have you heard about it?

-And how CBS and the New York Times led with those photos and went on and on and on and talked about the moral decline of America's standing in the world on and on and on and on.
+And how CBS and the New York Times led with those photos and went on and on and on and talked about the moral decline of America's standing in the world.

-It was like it was all posture.
+It was all posture.

 It was all posing.